IrwinJuice/IrwinJuice/README.md

 -   🔭 I’m currently working on a
 -->
 - 👀 I’m interested in programming, tech, cycling, youtube, reading, and mach more
-- 🌱 I’m currently learning Rust, Neovim
+- 🌱 I’m currently learning Rust
 -   💬 Ask me about anything, I'd be happy to answer ;)

 ### Connect with me 📫